 There’s a high scoreboard and multiplayer mode here too.

 With a range of typing test lengths and a whole bunch of games for you to enjoy, TypingTest is one of the most varied type-testing sites on the Internet.

 Aimed more at beginners than grizzled veterans, TypingTest is designed to make typing practice vibrant and engaging.
-Games include racing games, shooters and platformers – some with genuinely catching art styles!
+Games include racing games, shooters, and platformers – some with genuinely catchy art styles!